Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Support new image script in Zikula 1.4.6+ (#958).
 * Removed notblank constraint for slug fields.
 * Select entity by slug only if slug is unique (#959).
+* For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.2).

 ## ModuleStudio 0.7.1 (Jan 18, 2017)